 Another important piece of equipment is the smoke detector.
 According to the National Fire Protection Agency, you should have a smoke detector in every bedroom and outside of every sleep area and on every floor of your home.
 Test your smoke detectors once a month to make sure they’re working, and change the batteries every six months.

 Plan an Escape Route

 Another important thing to do is to plan an escape route in case a fire does break out.
 Make sure that every family member knows how to escape each room in case there is a fire, and if there are small children in the house, make sure that you know who is responsible for getting these children out of bed in case a fire starts at night.
 Set a meeting place where all family members can meet so that you can know that all people are out of the house.
 Practice this plan to make sure that everyone can escape quickly.

 Plan Ahead to Schedule Cleaning

-It’s also never too early to think about calling us here at Old Dominion Chimney Service to schedule a cleaning and inspection when the weather gets nice.
+It’s also never too early to think about calling us here at Old Dominion Chimneys to schedule a cleaning and inspection when the weather gets nice.
 There’s nothing more dangerous than a creosote lined chimney, because that highly flammable creosote can easily catch a spark and start a chimney fire.
 Our trained professionals have the tools and the knowledge to make sure your chimney is safe and free of obstructions as well.
 Call early so that you can have your appointment scheduled at a time that is convenient for you!